Major characters in The Books of the North:

 - Closest Thing We Got: Before the rearrival of the Black Company in Taglios, he and Swan were put in charge of the Taglian armies during the early phases of the Shadowmaster Wars.
 With only six-weeks of military experience between the two, barely long enough to know how to march in step, they were the most professional soldiers in a land pacified by 400 year old scars.

-- Dropped a Bridge on Him: When the Company finally reaches the Captured, they find Cordy had mysteriously thawed out on his own some time earlier... and stumbled onto a poison trap that killed him.
+- Dropped a Bridge on Him: When the Company finally reaches the Captured, they find that Cordy has mysteriously thawed out on his own some time earlier... and stumbled onto a poison trap that killed him.

 - The Smart Guy: Of the trio from Roses.
 Mostly an informed attribute as he has few opportunities to demonstrate his intelligence in the Glittering Stone books, between Murgen being a rather insular narrator and the Radisha keeping him around purely on the grounds of him being a pretty handsome foreigner.